Drowsy Driving Prevention Week November 12-18, 2012

 FedEx Truck Accident in West Virginia

 In October, 2012 near Morgantown, WV a FedEx truck was traveling north in the southbound lanes shortly before 1 a.m. when the driver tried to make a U-turn to correct his direction.
-The FedEx driver caused a truck accident when he struck a tractor-trailer which then crossed the median into the northbound lanes and crashed through a guardrail on the east edge of the road.
+FedEx Truck Crash on I-79 The FedEx driver caused a truck accident when he struck a tractor-trailer which then crossed the median into the northbound lanes and crashed through a guardrail on the east edge of the road.
 A passenger car traveling ahead of the tractor-trailer ran off the west edge of I-79 south, coming to rest against a guardrail.
 Amazingly, no one was killed or seriously injured.
 Three people were taken to the hospital, treated, and released.
 The FedEx driver was from North Dakota and the semi-truck driver was from Arizona.

 Specific At-Risk Groups for Drowsy Driving